 The Inflation Reduction Act, or IRA, passed in 2022, gave the Centers for Medicare and Medicaid Services the authority to negotiate drug prices in Medicare for the first time.
+Starting in 2026, Medicare can negotiate drug prices for both Part D and Part B medications.

 The aim is to lower the amount the government, through Medicare, pays for prescription drugs.
 But these changes may come with unintended consequences for patient access.